Behavioral game theory: History

 Behavioral game theory began with the work of Allais in 1953 and Ellsberg in 1961.
 They discovered the Allais paradox and the Ellsberg paradox, respectively.
 Both paradoxes show that choices made by participants in a game do not reflect the benefit they expect to receive from making those choices.
 In 1956, the work of Vernon Smith showed that economic markets could be examined experimentally rather than only theoretically, and reinforced the importance of rationality and self-interest within economic models.
-Later in the 1970's, economists Tversky and Kahneman, as well as several other co-workers, conducted experiments that discovered variations of traditional decision-making models such as regret theory, prospect theory, and hyperbolic discounting.
+According to rational choice theory, consumers' behavior depends on three reasons.
+The first reason is that the degree of emotional pleasure consumers derive from their purchases depends on their preferences.
+The second reason is that consumers do not have enough choices.
+The third reason is that consumers derive greater pleasure from a limited number of choices.
+Later in the 1970s, economists Tversky and Kahneman, as well as several other co-workers, conducted experiments that discovered variations of traditional decision-making models such as regret theory, prospect theory, and hyperbolic discounting.
 These discoveries showed that decision makers consider many factors when making choices.
 For example, a person may seek to minimize the amount of regret they will feel after making a decision and weigh their options based on the amount of regret they anticipate from each.
 Due to the fact that these theories were not previously examined by traditional economic theory, factors such as regret along with many others fueled further research on the subject of social preferences and decision making.

 Beginning in the 1980s experimenters started examining the conditions that cause divergence from rational choice.
 Ultimatum and bargaining games examined the effect of emotions on predictions of opponent behavior.
 One of the most well known examples of an ultimatum game is the television show Deal or No Deal in which participants must make decisions to sell or continue playing based on monetary ultimatums given to them by "the banker."
 These games also explored the effect of trust on decision-making outcomes and utility maximizing behavior.
 Common resource games were used to experimentally test how cooperation and social desirability affect subject's choices.
 A real-life example of a common resource game might be a party guest's decision to take from a food platter.
 The guest's decisions be affected by how hungry they are, how much of the shared resource (the food) is left and if the guest believes others would judge them for taking more.
 Experimenters believed that any behavior that did not maximize utility as the result of participant's flawed reasoning.
 By the turn of the century economists and psychologists expanded this research.
 Models based on the rational choice theory were adapted to reflect decision maker preferences and attempt to rationalize choices that did not maximize utility.